slingr-stack/pandadoc-package/README.md

 ## Flow Step

-As an alternative option to using scripts, you can make use of Flows and Flow Steps specifically created for the package:
+As an alternative option to using scripts, you can make use of Flows and Flow Steps specifically created for the package
 <details>
     <summary>Click here to see the Flow Steps</summary>